EU Exit FAQs

 -

-ECMs for vehicles that are only used in Great Britain will not require an ECM certificate if the vehicle is not a freight wagon.
+ECMs for vehicles that are only used in Great Britain do not need an ECM certificate if the vehicle is not a freight wagon.
 However, the ECM may choose to voluntarily apply the requirements of Commission Implementing Regulation (EU) 2019/779.
-Please see ORR Guidance on entities in charge of maintenance from 1 January 2021 for further information.

 -